Church of the Nazarene: Worship and rituals

 Worship styles vary widely, and are contextual to the local, customs and demographics of the congregations.
 The Church has a congregational structure so each individual church can create its own schedule and does not follow a united liturgy.
 In the past, Nazarene Churches had services on Sunday morning, Sunday and Wednesday evenings, each lasting for about an hour to an hour and half.
 The typical Sunday Morning service included music with hymns with a band and choir or by a 'praise and worship' band, an offering, time for testimony, sermon, and a response (typically an altar call).
 Service order is viewed to be less structured and rigid and that the Holy Spirit should lead worship.

 Sunday and Wednesday evening services in many Nazarene churches have changed from worship services to discipleship training, and many growing churches have utilized weekly small group meetings.
 Worship services typically contain singing a mix of hymns and contemporary worship songs, prayer, special music, reading of Scripture, sermon, and offering.
 Services are often focused toward a time of prayer and commitment at the end of the sermon, with people finding spiritual help as they gather for corporate praying.

 Over the last twenty years, an increasing number of Nazarene churches have utilized contemporary worship services as their predominant worship style.
 This may involve the use of a projector to display song and chorus lyrics onto a video screen.
 More traditional Nazarene churches may have a song leader who directs congregational hymns from the pulpit or platform.
-More recently, a small number of local churches have adopted a more formal liturgical style based on practices from John Wesley's Anglican tradition.
+More recently, a small number of local churches have adopted a more formal liturgical understanding of worship based on practices from John Wesley's Anglican tradition.

 Annual revival meetings have long been a traditional part of Nazarene life, and are still encouraged in the Manual, though may be seen less today than they once were.
 An evangelist comes to preach the revival services.
 The Church of the Nazarene licenses and credentials evangelists, many of whom earn their entire living through their ministry of evangelism.
 Most Nazarene districts also sponsor an annual camp meeting for adults and their families as well as separate camps for both teens and children.
 While Nazarenes believe that the ill should utilize all appropriate medical agencies, Nazarenes also affirm God's will of divine healing and pastors may "lay hands" upon the ill in prayer, either at the hospital or in a worship service.
 A prayer for divine healing is never understood as excluding medical services and agencies.